andy64lol/Our_Legacy/documentation.md

 # Our Legacy - Complete Modding Documentation

 This guide covers how to modify every aspect of the Our Legacy RPG game.
 All game content is stored in JSON files located in the `data/` directory for easy customization.
+I made it this easy because as an Minecraft Bedrock Add-on developer, I personally wanted to have the same flavour of their JSON-based system, as it's so much easier than having to modify the game directly.
+Here is the guide!

 ---